 Notching Undercut - Make the notch 1/3 the diameter of the tree, perpendicular to the direction of fall as illustrated.
-Make the lower horizontal notching cut first.
-This will help to avoid pinching of either the saw chain or the guide bar when the second notch is being made.
-Felling Back Cut - Make the felling back cut at least 2 inches (50.8mm) higher than the horizontal notching cut as illustrated.
-Keep the felling back cut parallel to the horizontal notching cut.
+Make the upper notching cut first.
+This will help to avoid pinching of either the saw chain or the guide bar when the second notch cut is being made.

+Felling Back Cut - Make felling back cut at least 2 inches (5 cm) higher than the back of the notch as illustrated.
+Keep the felling back cut perpendicular to the tree trunk.
 Make the felling back cut so enough wood is left to act as a hinge.
-The hinge wood helps the tree from twisting and falling in the wrong direction.
+The hinge wood helps the tree from twisting and falling the wrong direction.
 Do not cut through the hinge.

-As the feeling cut gets close ot the hinge the tree should begin to fall.
+As the felling cut gets close to the hinge, the tree should begin to fall.
 If there is any chance that the tree may not fall in the desired direction or it may rock back and bind the saw chain, stop cutting before the felling back cut is complete and use wedges of wood, plastic or aluminum to open the cut and drop the tree along the desired line of fall.

-When the tree begins to fall, remove the chain saw from the cut, stop the motor, put the chain saw down, then use the retreat path planned.
+When tree begins to fall, remove chain saw from the cut, stop the motor, put the chain saw down, then use the retreat path planned.
 Be alert for overhead limbs falling and watch your footing.

-Hinge holds tree on stump and helps control fall.
+Hinge holds tree on stump and helps